dojo/dojo.io/site/source/tutorials/1060_data_driven_widgets/index.md

 It's also important to note that in this tutorial, hardcoded worker data is passed down from the `App` widget to the `Banner` widget and ultimately to the `List` widget, but the data could be provided from any data source, including a remote server.
 It's entirely possible for `Banner` to directly initiate an XHR request for data, and it's also possible for `Banner` to dispatch an action to an application store that in turn requests data.
 The flexibility provided by the widget system makes it so the `List` is not concerned with the data origin.
 Instead, data-driven widgets in Dojo 2 both request and receive data using their `properties`, and the parent is responsible for either relaying or initiating the data request itself.

-If you would like, you can download the completed [demo application](../assets/1060_data_driven_widgets-finished.zip).
+If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/1060_data_driven_widgets/demo/finished/biz-e-corp) or alternatively [download](../assets/1060_data_driven_widgets-finished.zip) the project.

 {% section 'last' %}